byu-cpe/Maeser/sphinx-docs/development/graphs.md

 Simple Rag is the best choice when:

-- Your application or centers around one domain or subject.
+- Your application centers around one domain or subject.
 - You want minimal complexity and fast responses.

 ### Simple RAG Framework